RainFang/UFC_Fighter_App/ReadMe.txt

 About this project:

-Currently in it's alpha state.
+Currently in its' alpha state.
 It's not complete yet.

 This app is one intended to compare 2 UFC fighters, for the purpose of forming a prediction on the outcome of a fight, scheduled or hypothetical.